Zims/twitter_unfollower/README.md

 <h2>Usage</h2>
 Download the project
 <br><pre>
+pip install pipenv<br>
+or<br>
-pip install pipenv
+pip3 install pipenv
 pipenv shell
 pipenv install
 </pre>
 There is also the chromedriver in the folder.
 And the script is set up to use it.
 But you can use your own.
 Just change the code.
-If you are new search - chromedriver for selenium.
+If you are new search - "chromedriver for selenium".<br>
 Version 83
 <br>
 <h2>Run it</h2>